-I could hear the horrendous sounds of everyone groaning in the nurse’s office.
-If I wasn’t trying to be professional, I’d find the whole ordeal pretty dang funny.
-I mean the entire school was in the nurse’s office, holding their… parts.
+I could hear the horrendous sounds of everyone groaning in the nurse's office.
+If I wasn't trying to be professional, I'd find the whole ordeal pretty dang funny.
+I mean the entire school was in the nurse's office, holding their... parts.
 Ha.
-They say chlamydia is sometimes undetectable because symptoms don’t come until weeks, even months.
-That’s why I found it extremely amusing that the whole school had this disease.
-Who knew that my whole school was made up of a bunch of whores?
+They say chlamydia is sometimes undetectable because symptoms don't come until weeks, even months.
+That's why I found it extremely amusing that everyone in the school had this disease.
+Who knew that my school was made up of a bunch of unsafe idiots?

 When Coach Carr from Mean Girls said that if you get Chlamydia, you will die, I guess he wasn't that far off.
 Most of these kids would indeed be dead when their parents found out.
 That thought alone almost threatened to send me into hysterics.
 Too bad I was a good kid who had plans to be a journalist.

 "Hannah, unless you are next for an inspection, I suggest you leave," Mrs. Horne snapped at me, her hands filled with paperwork.